Places in Harry Potter: Ilvermorny

 Ilvermorny School of Witchcraft and Wizardry is an American school of magic.
 It first appeared in a short story by J. K. Rowling in 2016, and was subsequently depicted in the film Fantastic Beasts and Where to Find Them.
 The school was founded in the seventeenth century by Isolt Sayre in Adams, Massachusetts.
-It is located on Mount Greylock and is concealed from Muggles with enchantments.
+It is located on Mount Greylock and is concealed from non-magical people with enchantments.
 Like Hogwarts, Ilvermorny is divided into four houses.
 The Ilvermorny houses are Horned Serpent, Pukwudgie, Thunderbird and Wampus, each said to represent a different aspect of the ideal wizard.

 Mahoutokoro

 Mahoutokoro is the smallest wizarding school, and is located in Japan.
 Students wear enchanted robes which grow in size with the wearer.
 The robes change colour, from faint pink to gold, as the wearer increases their knowledge of magic.
 The students of Mahoutokoro are known for their academic prowess and skill at Quidditch.
+It is said that Quidditch was introduced to Japanese students when two Hogwarts students flew off-course during a typical flying routine.

 Uagadou

 According to the Wizarding World website, Uagadou is the oldest of several African wizarding schools, and the largest wizarding school in the world.
-Its precise location is unknown.

-Business
+It is located in the Mountains of the Moon in Uganda.

+Koldovstoretz

+Koldovstoretz is the Russian wizarding school.